Campaign Toan Thang

-Campaign Toan Thang (Campaign Total Victory) was the first communist wet season offensive of the Laotian Civil War.
+Operation Toan Thang (Operation Total Victory) was the first communist wet season offensive of the Laotian Civil War.
 Launched on 18 June 1969 and successful by the 27th, the assault by People's Army of Vietnam troops from the 312th Division and sappers of the 13th Dac Cong Battalion captured Muang Soui.
 Although the defenders outnumbered the assailants by three to one, the only hard surfaced airfield near the Plain of Jars would fall to the communists, depriving the defending Royal Lao Government of its only forward fighter-bomber base.

-Campaign Toan Thang was an effective riposte to the Royalist attacks of Operation Pigfat and the U.S. Air Force Operation Raindance.
+Operation Toan Thang was an effective riposte to the Royalist attacks of Operation Pigfat and the U.S. Air Force Operation Raindance.
 The Vietnamese victory at Muang Soui left them firmly in command of the war in northern Laos.

 Overview

 After World War II, France fought the First Indochina War to retain French Indochina.
 As part of its loss of that war at Dien Ben Phu, it freed the Kingdom of Laos.
 Laotian neutrality was established in the 1954 Geneva Agreements.
 When France withdrew most of its military in conformity with the treaty, the United States filled the vacuum with purportedly civilian paramilitary instructors.
 A North Vietnamese-backed communist insurrection began as early as 1949.
 Invading during the opium harvest season of 1953, it settled in northeastern Laos adjacent to the border of the Democratic Republic of Vietnam.

 As the Laotian Civil War flared, the Central Intelligence Agency established a secret guerrilla army in the Plain of Jars.
 Interposed between the communist settlement around Xam Neua and the Royal Lao Government in Vientiane, the Hmong military irregulars fought to hold on to their traditional territory, and to preserve Laos.
 After the failure and defeat of Operation Pigfat and Operation Raindance in early 1969, the communists had overrun the Plain of Jars to within ten kilometers of the guerrillas' main base at Long Chieng.
 As a riposte, Hmong General Vang Pao plotted another spoiling offensive against the pressing communists.
 However, the communists beat him to it.